veniamin-ilmer/analysis/durak.md

-# durak-analysis
+# Two player Durak analysis
-Analyzing the win rate for strategies in the Russian game Durak (Fool)
+Analyzing the win rate for strategies in the Russian game Durak (Fool), with two players.

 ## Introduction